-Posted on November 5th, 2013 by Zane Cagle
+Posted on March 23rd, 2021 by Zane Cagle

 Last year, a car crashed into a deer about once every two hours on average in Missouri.
-Authorities indicate that mating season, hunting season and the rise in deer population come together for the busiest time of the year for car-deer strikes.
+Authorities indicate that mating season, hunting season, and the rise in deer population come together for the busiest time of the year for car-deer strikes.
 These factors also bring more deer closer to the metropolitan area as well as country roads.

 Fair Compensation After a Crash

 Unfortunately, car accidents occur frequently across the St. Louis metropolitan area.
 Putting the pieces back together after an accident can be a daunting task for many depending on the nature of your injuries.
-Negotiating with insurance companies can be a time intensive ordeal and you may be left wondering, “Was I fairly compensated?”
+Negotiating with insurance companies can be a time-intensive ordeal, and you may be left wondering, “Was I fairly compensated?”
 All too often, I receive calls from people wondering if their insurance claim was treated fairly.
 The nature of your injuries is really the major factor when considering if you have been treated fairly.
-Insurance companies are pretty good when it comes to auto property damage as there is objective information about the worth of your car, however, assessing the worth of your injury is sometimes far more difficult.
+Insurance companies are pretty good when it comes to auto property damage as there is objective information about the worth of your car.
+However, assessing the worth of your injury is sometimes far more difficult.